Monks Eleigh, Suffolk, St Peter's Church

 HERITAGE HIGHLIGHTS: 1450 wineglass pulpit

 There was a Saxon church serving the Suffolk village of Monks Eleigh, but the present parish church dates to around 1350.
-In the following century the church was enlarged, the striking west tower built, and clerestory windows added.
-The 15th century century additions came at a time when the Suffolk wool trade was at its height, and local wool merchants poured their considerable wealth into the church.
+In the following century, the church was enlarged, the striking west tower built, and clerestory windows added.
+The 15th-century additions came at a time when the Suffolk wool trade was at its height, and local wool merchants poured their considerable wealth into the church.

-The 13th century font is made of Barnack stone, with the square bowl set upon 5 pillars.
+The 13th-century font is made of Barnack stone, with the square bowl set upon five pillars.
 The wooden cover incorporates fragments of medieval carving.

 At the east end of the nave is one of the oldest pulpits in Suffolk, dating to the mid-15th century.
 Though it is plainly carved, it is one of the few surviving medieval pulpits in the county.